Italy's Draghi takes office, faces daunting challenges | Politics

 Italy's Draghi takes office, faces daunting challenges

+Highlighting the political instability, Draghi's government is the 67th to take office since 1946 and the seventh in the last decade alone.
+CABINET MIX

-CABINET MIX President Sergio Mattarella asked him to take over after the previous coalition collapsed amid party infighting.
-Draghi has spent the past 10 days drawing up his plans and unveiled his 23-strong cabinet on Friday, which included eight women.
+Italy's President Sergio Mattarella asked him to take over after the previous coalition collapsed amid party infighting.
+Draghi has spent the past 10 days drawing up his plans and unveiled on Friday his 23-strong cabinet, which included eight women.
+The ministers, all wearing face masks, were sworn in one-by-one in a frescoed room in the Quirinal Palace before heading over to government headquarters for their first cabinet meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)